Working Papers

 Abstract

 This paper examines the determinants of OPEC production decisions within a regime-switching framework that captures structural shifts in the bloc’s behaviour across regimes.
 Using rich data on oil prices, production, targets, and market fundamentals, the analysis distinguishes between a price-stabilising regime—characterised by coordination and compliance—and a competitive regime driven by market-share considerations.
 The findings indicate that the drivers of OPEC’s decisions are regime-dependent, with oil price cycles and market shares playing distinct roles across states.
-The proposed framework enhances both the interpretability and predictive power of models explaining OPEC’s collective behaviour.Monetary Policy and R&D Misallocation
+The proposed framework enhances both the interpretability and predictive power of models explaining OPEC’s collective behaviour.Monetary Policy, Capital and R&D Misallocation

 Abstract